The Secret War (TV series)

-The Secret War was a six-part television series that was produced by the BBC in conjunction with the Imperial War Museum (IWM) that documented secret technical developments during the Second World War.
+The Secret War is a six-part television series that was produced by the BBC in conjunction with the Imperial War Museum (IWM) that documented secret technical developments during the Second World War.
 It first aired during 1977 and was presented by William Woollard, drawing on the first-hand recollections of participants from both sides.
 The principal interviewee was R. V. Jones, whose autobiography informed much of the research before its publication.

 Episodes

 Episode 1: "The Battle of the Beams" (5 January 1977)

 This episode documented how British intelligence became aware of Luftwaffe navigation beams, such as Knickebein, X Gerät and Y Gerät and the countermeasures developed to combat them in what became known as the Battle of the Beams.
 It is largely based on the book Most Secret War, which was written by Jones, who appears in the series.
 The episode contains rare footage of The Blitz including the Coventry Blitz.
 Interviewees include Albert Speer, Sir Robert Cockburn and Air vice-marshal Edward Addison.